DasSauerkraut/Terraheim/README.md

 Each piece of armor has been given its own unique effect and each armor set its own set bonus while also allowing armor to be 'uptiered,' which increases all of the piece's stats to be usable in the next tier of gameplay.
 These effects can range from simple damage bonuses all the way to interesting effects like Wyrdarrow﻿!
 If you only want the armor changes, you can delete the TerraheimItems.dll file to disable the armor changes.
 ### Classes
-Each armor set has been divided into three classes:
+Each armor set has been divided into four classes:
 #### Berserkr
 Berserkr's have a focus on dodging, axe damage, two handed weapon damage and stamina management.